 Templated ListBox Controls

-The Item Templates feature enables you to display multiple text and image elements in ListBox controls' items (ListBoxControl, CheckedListBoxControl, and ImageListBoxControl).
-This is accomplished by creating an item template that defines the pattern used to render Listbox control items.
+The Item Templates feature enables you to display multiple text and image elements in ListBox controls’ items (ListBoxControl, CheckedListBoxControl, and ImageListBoxControl).
+To do this, create an item template that defines the pattern used to render Listbox control items.

 Item Template Capabilities